So you’re thinking about becoming a data analyst—but is it the right career path for you?

 If you’re considering a career as a data analyst, you’ll no doubt be wondering if you’ve got the “right” background for the job.
 If you’ve studied or worked in a role that involves maths, statistics, computer science, information management, or business information systems, you’ll find that you’re well-prepared for a career in data analytics.

 However, it’s important to realize that there are many possible routes into the field besides the more typical areas of study and professional experience.
 Almost every vocation imaginable will equip you with transferable skills that are relevant to data analytics—be it teaching, marketing, customer service, IT, HR…the list goes on!
 Any role that sees you applying problem-solving skills, managing databases, getting to grips with business operations, or honing your communication skills will set you in good stead for a career as a data analyst.
+You can learn more about whether or not it’s possible to get hired as a data analyst without any experience here.

 It is true that some positions will require a degree in a certain field, but there are also plenty of opportunities out there for newly trained analysts who haven’t necessarily come from a data background.
 This is due, in part, to what’s often referred to as the data talent gap.
 As Art Bilger, founder and CEO of WorkingNation, explains: